vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   done in a given week, and it makes sense to do more or less depending on my mood and time availability.

-In April 2024, I was reasonably on top of all the cadence categories other than the last two (and not coincidentally, the last two categories mainly fall under personal projects).
-By October 2024, I had wrapped up several of the one-time projects that had been looming large in April 2024, with the server migration work being the longest.
-During the process, I ignored the "Ongoing tasks with no set required cadence and a lot of time flexibility" cadence category.
-With the completion of the server migration in October 2024, my attention has now switched to these ongoing tasks as the cadence category I most want to improve in.
+I've had a general sense that I spend less time than I should on the last two candece categories: one-time pojects and ongoing tasks with no set required cadence and a lot of time flexibility.
 My broad solutions are as follows:

 * Some things can be moved to the other cadence categories.
 For instance, ongoing tasks with no set cadence can be given an